+RA is an autoimmune disease, which means that it is caused by an abnormal immune response.
+What does this mean?
 In a healthy immune system, special cells seek out and destroy harmful germs to prevent infection and disease.
-But in an autoimmune disease, those cells attack healthy tissue instead, destroying it (and your health) in the process.
+But in an autoimmune disease, those same cells attack healthy tissue instead, destroying it (and your health) in the process.

 One of the primary benefits of methotrexate is that it can be combined with other drugs, including other DMARDs, to provide symptom relief when methotrexate alone isn’t enough.
-It can also be combined with biologics, which are drugs designed to target specific aspects of the abnormal immune response that cause joint destruction to create a more effective treatment option.
+It can also be combined with biologics, which are drugs designed to target specific aspects of the abnormal immune response that cause joint destruction to create a more effective treatment regimen.

-Then, in the 1970s, the Food and Drug Administration (FDA) approved methotrexate for psoriasis according to the National Psoriasis Foundation.
+Then in the 1970s, the Food and Drug Administration (FDA) approved methotrexate for psoriasis according to the National Psoriasis Foundation.
 Psoriasis afflicts roughly 7.5 million people and involves itchy, inflamed skin.
 Fortunately for its sufferers, numerous studies have backed using methotrexate as a suitable psoriasis treatment option.
 For example, one 26-year retrospective study found that “low-dose MTX (<15-20 mg/week) is an effective therapy for severe forms of psoriasis.”

-Though the risk is small, methotrexate therapy can also cause liver damage, so patients who take the medication on a regular basis as a form of RA treatment need to have routine blood tests taken by their doctor to make sure their liver function remains healthy.
+Though the risk is small, methotrexate therapy can also cause liver damage, so patients who take the medication on a regular basis as a form of RA treatment need to have routine blood tests taken by their doctor to make sure their liver remains healthy.
 To reduce any further risk of liver damage, patients taking methotrexate should also avoid drinking alcohol.
 If damage is suspected, your doctor may request a liver biopsy.

 Ultimately, this can instigate other medical conditions such as anemia, leukopenia, neutropenia, or thrombocytopenia says the UPMC.
 By limiting the likelihood of bone marrow suppression then, you’re also reducing your risks of these other conditions.
 Fortunately, routine blood testing by your doctor can identify these potential issues so they can be stopped before they progress.